hashicorp/terraform-provider-azuread/docs/resources/service_principal_token_signing_certificate.md

 ~> If not specified, it will default to `CN=Microsoft Azure Federated SSO Certificate`.

 * `end_date` - (Optional) The end date until which the token signing certificate is valid, formatted as an RFC3339 date string (e.g. `2018-01-01T01:02:03Z`).
 Changing this field forces a new resource to be created.
-* `service_principal_id` - (Required) The object ID of the service principal for which this certificate should be created.
+* `service_principal_id` - (Required) The ID of the service principal for which this certificate should be created.
 Changing this field forces a new resource to be created.

 ## Attributes Reference